JoonDong2/react-native-observable-list/README.md

 ```

 Therefore, the cleanup function of useInViewPort was not designed to run when unmounted, but depending on the situation, it may still run during unmounting.

+### Type Cast

+I was unable to cast the input type directly to add the `$$enabled` property.

+Despite trying various casting methods, both `FlatList` and `FlashList` could not infer the item type.

+As a result, I had to [override the property that uses the item type in props](./src/observe.tsx#L414-L454).

+Therefore, while there should be no issue when wrapping `FlatList`, if you wrap a custom component (e.g., [`Example2`](#example2-react-native-reanimated-carousel)), newly added properties like `getItemLayout`, `CellRendererComponent`, and `getItemType` might be recognized by the newly created component.

+You may need to check if the original component has the same properties and override them as needed, like in `Example2`.

 ## License